 7. Link exchange

 Again, most people think that link exchange comes under black hat SEO technique but it’s not.
-It falls under gray hat SEO technique and let us explain you a bit about it.
+It falls under gray hat SEO and let us explain you a bit about it.

 - Automatic link exchanging falls under black hat SEO technique while